paulscherrerinstitute/ecmccfg/examples/PSI/best_practice/motion/stepper_incremental/ex7062_CSP/readme.md

 - `encoder.latch.armBits`: number of bits written from `armCmd`

 For this example:
-- `armCmd: 21` means `0b10101`
+- `armCmd: 17` means `0b10001`
-- this sets touch probe 1 enable, trigger mode B1, and positive-edge latching
+- this sets touch probe 1 enable and positive-edge latching
 - `armBits: 5` means those 5 bits are written starting at bit `0`

 ## Notes about channel numbering